toddcf/code-snippets/javascript/functions/function-notes.md

 This will result in `Hi` being printed to the console.

 Being able to pass functions into other functions is called "functional programming."

+## Call Stack / Stack Trace

+The call stack will tell you what function called what function called what function.
+If you have a chain of functions calling each other, this will help you trace errors back to their source.

+When you see an error in the console, it will tell you the function name, and the file name it's in, and even the line of code it's on.
+If there are a chain of functions calling each other, it will show a stack of them.
+Reading them from top to bottom will tell you "Function 1 was called by Function 2, which was called by Function 3," and so on down to the originator.